gaqzi/reflections/content/python/create_sub_dict.md

 {'this': 0, 'is': 1, 'an': 2, 'example': 3}
 ```

+It's quite a bit faster because in the worst case scenario, it'll only have to traverse the entire `sub_keys` list—O(K) complexity achieved.
 This is so simple and elegant.
 How did I miss that!
 There's another functional but subjectively less readable way of achieving the same thing.
-Here it goes:
+Here you go:

 ```python